SQL

 because and binds more tightly than or; the bug is missing parentheses around

-the or sub-expression.
-Teaches SQL operator precedence and why parentheses are
+Shows: SQL operator precedence and why parentheses are needed to make

 Run this query and examine the sex column.
 Pick one species and check a few rows